miniBill/witch-awakening/DLCs/Secundus/Perks.md

 If you choose to stay on Earth just keep in mind that you are still bound by the Masquerade.

+## Perk: Beast Fodder
+- Class: Sorceress
+- Element: Soul
+- Cost: 5

+_Requires Witchery 5_

+Unlike many other witches you are able to attune non-sapient plants and animals to your pocket dimension.
+This allows for them to be able to survive off of the false matter creations while in your pocket dimension.
+If they have magic requirements for their survival such as the Golden Fish for example then you won't be able to substitute false matter creations in their place.
+It requires [K]10.000 in Rank 4 ingredients per animal or plant be expended to attune them and any resulting offspring they have will also inherit this trait though only for that specific pocket dimension.
+This is specific to your pocket dimension however you may perform this on another witch's behalf in their pocket dimension at triple the cost.

 ## Perk: Cursed Lineage
 - Class: Warlock
 - Element: Blood